jmseren/JBAS/readme.md

 ## Saving/Loading Programs

-Programs can be saved and loaded using theey `SAVE` and `LOAD` commands respectively.
+Programs can be saved and loaded using the `SAVE` and `LOAD` commands respectively.
 They both take a filename in the current directory as their argument.

 ### Example